 Iron: Dots inside the iron represent the degree of temperature to iron.

 Basin: Washing, the dots in the basin show the temperature at which to wash.

-Square: Drying, dots in the square show the temperature to tumble dry, a hanging line means you can line dry, the drops of water mean drip dry and straight line means dry it in straight position.
+Square: Drying, dots in the square show the temperature to tumble dry, a hanging line means you can line dry, the drops of water mean drip dry, and straight-line means dry it in a straight position.